-My current research explores the global diffusion of electoral quotas for women and minorities, as well as the broader significance of quotas to existing dynamics of political representation.
-To begin the next stage of this research, I was granted a Faculty Early Career Development (CAREER) Award
+My current research explores the global diffusion and impact of electoral quotas for women, as well as the rising global phenomenon of violence against women in politics.
+This research has been funded by a multi-year Faculty Early Career Development (CAREER) Award

-from the National Science Foundation (2010-2015).
-The project will develop a global database of gender quota campaigns and entail field research in nine countries investigating the impact of gender quotas on trends in candidate selection, legislative behavior, public opinion, and mass mobilization.
+from the National Science Foundation (2010-).
+I have collected quantitative data data and conducted field research in nine countries, investigating how the introduction of gender quotas has shaped trends in candidate selection, legislative behavior, public opinion, and mass mobilization.
 In conjunction with this project, I manage a Facebook page on Electoral Gender Quotas